ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_p1.jpg" width="200px" height="300px"/></div>
     <div class="post-content">
         <h3 class="post-title">Purcahse Item</h3>
-        <p>When you scan a purchase item either invi your tesco you will be greeted with this screen.
+        <p>When you scan a purchase item either invi or tesco you will be greeted with this screen.
 Choose the quantity and click add to cart.
-The items will be added to your cart which you can click the cart icon or menu to open the cart list</p>
+The items will be added to your cart which you can click the cart icon or side nav menu to open the cart list</p>
  </div>
 </div>